 Gordon’s wine bar was my favourite place to meet with friends after work.
 It was my way of winding down and having a well-deserved, friday-evening glass of Port.

-Gordon’s at Embankment is a wine cellar just off the Embankment.
-Although Gordon’s is located in central London and places like these would normally flood with “city guys” the moment the clock strikes 5, this place is very down to earth.
-You love it or you hate it but this bar is as french as it can get ( although obviously everything – even the name is english).
-Nobody gives a fuck, as long as it is cosy, the food is good and the alcohol is great.
+Gordon’s at Embankment is a wine cellar off Embankment Station.
+Although Gordon’s lies in central London, it can be quiet at times.
+It is a very down to earth place.
+You love it or you hate it but this bar is as French as it can get ( although everything – even the name is English).

 And trust me: the wine and port are both exquisite.
-I have only drank wine there once – in Belgium wine is much cheaper than in the UK and a glass of great wine would cost the same as if I would import the bottle from Belgium or France.
-But the port… oh the port!
-Love songs have been written about the greatness of the port in Gordon’s!
-The red one is sweet – but not too sweet, and has a full body that makes your taste buds sing.
-Do watch out because it has a very big alcoholic kick! – even for me.
+I have only drunk wine there once.
+In Belgium wine is much cheaper than in the UK.
+A glass of great wine in the UK would cost the same as if I would import the bottle from Belgium or France.
+But the Port… oh the Port!
+Love songs have been written about the greatness of the Port in Gordon’s!

 Although I would prefer red wine over white, I do prefer the white port at Gordon’s.
 It is quite sweet but has a nice taste.
 The white Port has a slight oaky taste which gets masked by its sweetness.